 Operators of commercial fishing vessels with a federal king mackerel and/or Spanish mackerel permit and who are commercially licensed in a state can land and sell quantities of these species greater than the respective bag limits (and under quota).
 At the same time, operators of fishing vessels without one of these federal permits, but who are licensed to fish commercially by a state, can also land and sell quantities of these species greater than the bag limits, provided any quantities of king and/or Spanish mackerel harvested over the bag limits are taken in state waters and the state where these species are landed does not require the corresponding federal permits.
-Alabama requires both the federal king and Spanish mackerel permits to possess and land quantities of the species above the bag limits (Table 3.1.1.9).
+Alabama requires both the federal king and Spanish mackerel permits to possess and land quantities above the bag limits, and Florida requires a federal king mackerel permit to possess or land quantities of the species above the bag limits (Table 3.1.1.9).
 None of the other states requires a federal permit to land and sell quantities above the bag limits; however, they all require a state-issued commercial fishing license.